TsoiEn/Research-Group/Soft_Eng_Research/ReadMe.md

 - **Use Case**: Django is well-suited for managing and storing student credentials, as it includes features for data management, authentication, and security.
 It can handle database operations and provide an administrative interface for managing records.
 - **Recommended For**: Use Django as the back-end for securely storing and managing student credentials.
 Django's ORM (Object-Relational Mapping) can efficiently handle database interactions, and its built-in authentication features can be used to manage user access and permissions.

-## Conclusion

-Choose the technologies based on their strengths and fit for your project needs.
-Use Web3.js for blockchain-based verification, React.js for creating the user interface, and Django for the back-end management and storage of student credentials.

-## Contributing

-If you have any suggestions or improvements for this documentation, please submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact

-For questions or feedback, please contact [your email address].